 Here at Press X or Die, we tend to focus on the video part of the gaming hobby- those which you can actually press X during, if you will.
-Board Meetings (written by my friend Johnny Niska) was a welcome breath of fresh air though, and I was wondering if you might entertain me in a little discussion of another side of gaming- that of dice and character sheets and grids.
+Board Meetings [ed. note: an article on Press X or Die] was a welcome breath of fresh air though, and I was wondering if you might entertain me in a little discussion of another side of gaming- that of dice and character sheets and grids.
 I speak, of course, of pen and paper RPGs.
 But first, I’d like to tell you a story.

 Back when I was in high school, my friends and I used to run a Dungeons and Dragons group at our local tabletop store.
 The owner gave us store credit, and in return, every Sunday we ran some DnD for anyone who showed up for it- as few as five people, as many as a dozen on occasion.
 Given that we were unable to choose our players, many of them ended up being younger kids- some of them, I am quite were annoying little twerps that I’m certain their parents dumped on us every Sunday just for a few hours of quiet.
 Because of this, we started referring to it as “DnD Daycare”.